cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

     To SELECT a mailbox:

     1. proxyd: lookup foo.bar in local mailboxes database
-    2. if yes, proxyd -> back end: send SELECT
+    2. if yes, proxyd -> backend: send SELECT
     3. if no, proxyd -> mupdate slave -> mupdate master: send a ping along the UPDATE channel in order to ensure that we have received the latest data from the MUPDATE master.
     4. if mailbox still doesn't exist, fail operation
     5. if mailbox does exist, and the client supports referrals, refer the client.
 Otherwise continue as a proxy with a selected mailbox.